andyl/ansible_base/README.md

 2. Edit your ~/.ansible.cfg

-    - add `x-ansible/library` to your library path
+    - add `x-ansible` to your library path
     - set `x-ansible/roles` to your roles path

   eg